group of friends tasting Alentejo wines

 Group of cyclists visiting a winery in the Alentejo

-The Alentejo region is home to some of the best wineries in Portugal.
+The Alentejo region is undisputed home to some of the best wineries in Portugal.
 Here are some of my favourite wineries in the region:

 1. Herdade do Rocim: Located in the Alentejo region, Herdade do Rocim produces some of the most unique and complex wines in the region.
 Their wines are made from a blend of traditional and international grape varieties, including Touriga Nacional, Aragonez, and Trincadeira.

-2. Adega de Borba: Adega de Borba is a reginoal cooperative winery that produces some of the best wines in the region.
+2. Adega de Borba: Adega de Borba is a regional cooperative winery that produces some of the best wines in the region.
 Their wines are made with a blend of traditional Portuguese and international grape varieties, and they are known for their intense flavor and complexity.

 3. Herdade do Esporao: Herdade do Esporao is one of the most prestigious wineries in the region.
 Their wines are made with a blend of traditional and international grape varieties, and they are known for their intense flavor and complexity.